kundan2510/pixelCNN/README.md

 Salient features: No blind spots, efficient implemenattion of vertical stacks and horizontal stacks, residual connections and good generation results :D

+For any comments/feedback, feel free to email me at kundankumar2510@gmail.com or open an issue here.

 TODO: Implement gated activation and conditional generation.

+If you have GPU resources, feel free to train on CIFAR10.
+I have provided training script for that.
+Let me know how it goes.
+Also, one can train with 256-way softmax and perform hyperparameter search on MNIST dataset.